 |Sedating antihistamines||Chlorphenamine - suitable for self-care||4mg tablets: £0.76|

 |Adrenaline||Adrenaline solution for injection in prefilled pen (Emerade®) ||150 mcg: £26.74|

 |• Emerade® has an 18 months shelf life.

-The 500mcg device should only be used by health professionals although generally most practices use vials to administer doses of 500mcg.
+The 500mcg device should only be used by health professionals or in patients at risk of severe anaphylaxis.

 Approved PAMM Feb 16